Contrasting Taitron Components (TAIT) and Its Peers

 Dividends

-Taitron Components pays an annual dividend of $0.18 per share and has a dividend yield of 4.8%.
+Taitron Components pays an annual dividend of $0.18 per share and has a dividend yield of 5.0%.
 Taitron Components pays out 46.2% of its earnings in the form of a dividend.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies pay a dividend yield of 1.6% and pay out 26.3% of their earnings in the form of a dividend.
-Taitron Components has increased its dividend for 5 consecutive years.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies pay a dividend yield of 1.7% and pay out 26.3% of their earnings in the form of a dividend.
+Taitron Components has raised its dividend for 5 consecutive years.

 About Taitron Components